Do Foundational Audio Encoders Understand Music Structure?: Foundational Audio Encoder

 \subsection{Cross-modal Contrastive Learning}

-\textit{CLAP}~\cite{AE_CLAP}\footnote{\url{https://github.com/LAION-AI/CLAP}} and \textit{OpenL3}~\cite{AE_OpenL3}\footnote{\url{https://github.com/torchopenl3/torchopenl3}} are models trained with cross-modal contrastive learning.
+\textit{CLAP}~\cite{AE_CLAP} and \textit{OpenL3}~\cite{AE_OpenL3} are models trained with cross-modal contrastive learning.
 CLAP is a Transformer-based model trained on audio-text pairs, while OpenL3 is a CNN-based model trained on audio-video pairs.
-Both are trained on diverse audio data, but CLAP uses 10-second inputs, whereas OpenL3 uses shorter 1-second inputs.
-Furthermore, while CLAP, like the pretrained PANNs model, yields only one feature per 10-second input, OpenL3 provides frame-wise features at a coarse rate of 1 Hz.
+Both are trained on diverse audio data, but they differ in input length and output format: CLAP, similar to PANNs, processes 10-second inputs to produce a single feature vector, whereas OpenL3 uses shorter 1-second inputs to generate frame-wise features at a coarse rate of 1 Hz.
 CLAP is used as a metric for FAD~\cite{review_fad} and MAD~\cite{review_mad}, while OpenL3 is used for FAD in the Stable Audio series~\cite{metrics_stable_audio_2}, which focuses on long-form music generation.

-Figure \ref{fig:FEA_feature} shows the visualization of FEA features using 3-D UMAP~\cite{umap} interpreted as RGB.
-At a macro level, all FEAs show a visible correlation between the annotations and the features.
-MusicFM, MERT, and AudioMAE (Zhong) exhibit clear patterns of fine-grained temporal changes repeating over time.
-This is likely due to the visualization of positional information from the underlying Transformer model.
-Additionally, the fine vertical lines visible in EnCodec and DAC appear to indicate the reconstructable information contained within each frame.